NebzHB/fakegato-history/README.md

 		this.loggingService.addEntry({time: Math.round(new Date().valueOf() / 1000), currentTemp: this.currentTemp, setTemp: this.setTemp, valvePosition: this.valvePosition});

 	currentTemp and setTemp in Celsius, valvePosition in %.
-Fakegato does not use the internal timer for Thermo, entries are added to the history as received from the plugin (Thermo accessory is under development).
+Entries are internally averaged and sent every 10 minutes using the global fakegato timer.
 For setTemp to show, you have to add all the 3 extra thermo characteristics (see gist), and enable set temperature visualization under accessory options in Eve.app.

 * Add entries to history of accessory emulating **Eve Aqua** (Valve service set to Irrigation Type) using something like this on every status change: